Wedding

 A casual beach wedding is the most relaxed, low-key type of beach wedding.
 It takes place during the day on the sand, and the reception is held outside on a patio or at a local restaurant.

 Pretty sundresses and beachy maxi dresses are the most popular things to wear, but if you prefer pants, you can wear linen pants with a colorful top.
 A cute jumpsuit is also appropriate casual beach wedding guest attire for women.
+Men should wear khakis or linen pants and a short-sleeve shirt.

 Semi-Formal Beach Wedding

 A semi-formal beach wedding is more upscale and elegant.
 It takes place in the late afternoon/evening in a beautifully decorated area on the beach.
 The ceremony is followed by cocktails on a patio, and the reception is often inside a hotel.

 A semi-formal beach wedding calls for colorful, beachy cocktail wear, dressy summer tea dresses (midi length), and maxis.
 Think resort chic.
 Men should wear khakis or linen pants and a light sports jacket with no tie.

 Formal Beach Wedding

-Formal beach weddings are few and far between.
-They take place in the evening and are glamorous and sophisticated.
+Formal beach weddings are more rare.
+They take place in the late day/ evening and are glamorous and sophisticated.
 For a formal beach wedding, you should wear a long gown.
 Men need to wear a suit.
+Whatever type of beach wedding you’re invited to, they all have one thing in common – a relaxed, beachy summer vibe.

-What to Wear to a Beach Wedding – 10 Tips
+What to Wear to a Beach Wedding – 10 Tips For Guests

 1. Choose Cool, Lightweight Fabrics

 Naturally, the weather plays a big part in what to wear to a beach wedding.
 Even though you’re by the water, it’s likely going to be very hot.
 Lightweight materials that breathe and don’t stick to your skin are ideal.

 For example, cotton, linen, and plant-based fabrics are perfect for a casual beach wedding because they will keep you fresh.
 For a dressier oceanside ceremony, floaty chiffon, organza, silk, and polyester blends are breezy and beautiful.

 2. Don’t Be Afraid of Bright Colors

+Bright colors are fun and upbeat for a beach wedding.
+They don’t absorb heat, so they’re much cooler to wear than dark colors like black, navy, brown, gray, and olive.
 Seaside hues like blue, green, turquoise, pink, sand, and coral mirror the surroundings and fit the vibe of a beach wedding.
 Tropical island brights like parrot green, banana yellow, fiery red, and sunset orange also look fabulous in exotic settings.

 As for prints – have fun!
 Water/ocean-inspired prints and lush florals look especially good.
-If the bride has a color palette she would like guests to adhere to, consider her color palette, and look for shades that flatter your skin tone.
+If the bride has a color palette she would like guests to adhere to, consider her color palette and look for shades that flatter your skin tone.
 Some brides want all their guests to wear white, which can be fun to shop for.

 5. Maxi Dresses are Perfect For Beach Weddings

 A short dress can blow in the wind.
-Long, flowing maxi dresses are perfect for seaside weddings, and these days there are so many to choose from.
+Long, flowing maxi dresses are perfect for seaside weddings, and these days, there are so many to choose from.
+Spaghetti straps, strapless, one-shoulder, or off-the-shoulder, are super romantic.

 A halter-style maxi is beachy and a little sexy too!
-Off shoulder, boho styles fit the carefree feel of the beach.
+Straplessoff-the-shoulder, and boho styles fit the carefree feel of the beach.
 Another option – is the high-low maxi.
 It’s longer in the back than the front to show off your beautiful tanned legs!
+If you have always wanted a reason to wear a long, beautiful summer maxi, this is it.

 6. Have Fun with Accessories